VDBWRAIR/ngs_mapper/doc/source/analysis.rst

     -rw-r--r--.
 1 myusername users    122 Dec 22 12:28 samplesheet.tsv
     drwxr-xr-x.
 2 myusername users   4096 Dec 22 12:34 vcf_consensus

-You can view what each of these files means by heading over to the :doc:`scripts/runsamplesheet`
+You can view advanced usage and what each of these output files mean by heading over to the :doc:`scripts/runsamplesheet`

 Changing defaults for pipeline stages
 =====================================